Jadamso/Rbooks/docs/03-LinearRegression.md

 \end{eqnarray}
 The magnitude of the bias for $x_{1}$ thus depends on the correlations between $x_{1}$ and $x_{2}$ as well as $x_{2}$ and $\epsilon$.

-Three statistical tools: 2SLS, RDD, and DID, are designed to address endogeneity issues.
-The elementary versions of these tools are linear regression.
-Because there are many textbooks and online notebooks that explain these methods at both high and low levels of technical detail, they are not covered extensively in this notebook.
-Instead, I will focus on the seminal economic example to provide some intuition.
+I will focus on the seminal economic example to provide some intuition.

 **Competitive Market Equilibrium**.
 This model has three structural relationships: (1) market supply is the sum of quantities supplied by individual firms at a given price, (2) market demand is the sum of quantities demanded by individual people at a given price, and (3) market supply equals market demand in equilibrium.
 Assuming market supply and demand are linear, we can write these three relationships as